CTPSSTAFF/vmt-app/README.md

 (formerly 101) cities and towns in the Boston Region Metropolitan Planning Organization (MPO) region.

-Major version 3:
-August 2019 -- Ben Krepp
+Major version 3: August 2019, by Ben Krepp

 This version uses CSV and TopoJSON file data sources, and rendered data in the client using the d3.js library.
 The CSV data sources supply a single "total" data value for VMT, VHT, and the emissions factors, for each town.

-Major version 2:
-September 2017 -- Ethan Ebinger
+Major version 2: September 2017, by Ethan Ebinger

 This version used CSV and TopoJSON file data sources, and rendered data in the client using the d3.js library.
 The CSV data sources broke out VMT, VHT, and emissions data for each town by time period (morning peak, mid-day, evening